bZo303/hello_world2/readme.txt

 I'm in a GIT Hub class right now learning to GIT wit it!
+We are learning to commit.